tititg34/homebridge-homeassistant/README.md

 ### Alarm Control Panel Support

-Home Assistant does not currently support "Night" arming.
-For now, selecting "Night" within HomeKit apps will set the system to "Home".

 If your alarm control panel is setup to use a code, you must use `homebridge_alarm_code` to specify the code.

 ### Binary Sensor Support